JacobTheRanga/all-in-c/README.md

-An assortment of different types of scripts, programs, and projects all written in C using the C standard library only when reasonably necessary or for use in comparison sake and the occasional standard framework for purposes such as graphics rendering.
+An assortment of different types of scripts, programs, and projects all written in C using the C standard library only when reasonably necessary or for use in comparison sake.

 From the C standard library, the utilities I will allow myself to use may include but are not limited to <stdio.h> for convenient standard input/output